apache/drill/_docs/developer-information/009-rest-api.md

 [**Profiles**](({{site.baseurl}}/docs/rest-api/#profiles))

-* Get the profiles of running and completed queries
+* Get the profiles of running and completed queries.
-* Get the profile of the query that has the given queryid
+* Get the profile of the query that has the given queryid.
-* Cancel the query that has the given queryid
+* Cancel the query that has the given queryid.

 [**Storage**]({{site.baseurl}}/docs/rest-api/#storage)

-* Get the list of storage plugin names and configurations
+* Get the list of storage plugin names and configurations.
-* Get the definition of the named storage plugin
+* Get the definition of the named storage plugin.
-* Enable or disable the named storage plugin
+* Enable or disable the named storage plugin.
-* Create or update a storage plugin configuration
+* Create or update a storage plugin configuration.
-* Delete a storage plugin configuration
+* Delete a storage plugin configuration.
-* Get Drillbit information, such as ports numbers
+* Get Drillbit information, such as ports numbers.
-* Get the current memory metrics
+* Get the current memory metrics.

 [**Threads**](({{site.baseurl}}/docs/rest-api/#threads))

-Get the status of threads
+Get the status of threads.

 [**Options**]({{site.baseurl}}/docs/rest-api/#options)

-* List information about system/session options
+* List information about system/session options.
-* Change the value or type of the named option
+* Change the value or type of the named option.

 ## Query